- Experienced abuse or trauma of any kind

 5. Cuddle and Connection Retreat.

-This retreat will be for clients who have already attended a minimum of 2 in-person sessions with me.
+This retreat is for clients who have already attended a minimum of 2 in-person sessions with me.

 If you feel a calling to any of these programs please get in touch for an informal chat or email if you’re more comfortable with that.

-Compassionate Touch and Cuddle Therapy is NOT a counselling, massage, sexual, or dating service and is not a substitute for professional medical advice but is a powerful, natural, complementary form of healing.
+Compassionate Touch and Cuddle Therapy is NOT a counselling, massage, sexual, or dating service and is not a substitute for professional medical advice but is a powerful, natural, complementary form of self-care.
 It is not suitable for everyone and if you have a pre-existing medical condition please consult your gp before coming along to a session.

 For more information please take a look at the FAQs page.